 Bottom Line: Best in show.

-La Prairie Cellular Treatment Foundation-Powder Finish ($95, 14.2g, made in Switzerland) is available from select department stores as well as from Osswald NYC (by phone only, 212-625-3111, which might be the better option if you need assistance determining your shade and/or if the formula is suitable or your skin, as well as some real expert guidance about application).
+La Prairie Cellular Treatment Foundation-Powder Finish ($95, 14.2g, made in USA) is available from select department stores as well as from Osswald NYC (by phone only, 212-625-3111, which might be the better option if you need assistance determining your shade and/or if the formula is suitable or your skin, as well as some real expert guidance about application).

 |I forgot to move away a small mirror that was standing on my dresser reflecting light, hence my neck appearing as a striped extention to my top.
 Sorry.|